VamshiKrishna-Peddi/technohacks_calc/README.md

 ## Features
 - Basic arithmetic operations: addition, subtraction, multiplication, and division.
 - Clear button to reset the calculator.
-- Keyboard support for entering numbers and performing calculations.

 ## Usage